VLSM Subnetting Explained with Examples

 Block Size >= Actual host requirement

-The following table lists the block sizes that meet our requirements.
+The following table lists the block sizes that meet these requirements.

 Segment Host requirement Actual requirement Block size